electron/packager/readme.md

 ```
 foobar
-├─package.json
+├── package.json
-├─index.html
+├── index.html
-├[…other files, like LICENSE…]
+├── […other files, like LICENSE…]
-└─script.js
+└── script.js
 ```

 …and that the following is true: